tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 $ mix edeliver ping production
 ```

-or the same in one go:
+or run build and deploy tasks in one go using `update` command:

 ```sh
 $ mix edeliver update production
 ```

-NOTE: edeliver build command doesn't allow to specify target envinroment -
+NOTE: edeliver `build` command doesn't allow to specify target envinroment -
       it's set using `--mix-env` option which has `prod` value by default:

 ```sh